AntonOsika/TheDatabase/README.md

 #### *Let's do this*
-Got concrete ideas?
+Do you have ideas already?
+Got knowledge on similar projects?
 Write.
 In this git.
 And feel free to make milestones and structure.
+What is definitely needed is an API for the database.
+And to get hosted servers.

 I can also be contacted at osika@kth.se.